dball/recipes/dessert/Banana Bread.md

 * Use handmixer on high setting to beat until smooth
 * Add sugar, egg, vanilla, baking soda, and salt; mix in gently with a spoon
 * Add flour (and any chocolate chips / etc), mixing in with a spoon
-* Pour into a greased 4x8" loap pan
+* Pour into a greased 4x8" loaf pan
 * Bake for approximately 60 minutes at 350ºF

 Loaf is done when a fork inserted in the middle comes out clean.
 Let cool on a rack for an hour, then remove from the pan, slice, and enjoy.